 Houston-Intercontinental Airport (IAH) – The Houston Centurion Lounge is located in Terminal D. It is accessible via the elevator located in the duty-free shop near Gate D6.
 You can access Terminal D from other terminals without going through security via the SKYWAY (upper level) train.
 The Subway (lower, basement level) train connects all terminals outside of security.
 The lounge is open daily from 5:30 a.m. to 9 p.m.

-New York JFK International Airport (JFK) – Coming Soon – In January 2018, American Express announced plans to open the world’s largest Amex Centurion Lounge at New York’s JFK International Airport sometime in early 2019.
+New York JFK International Airport (JFK) – Coming Soon – In January 2018, American Express announced plans to open the world’s largest Amex Centurion Lounge at New York’s JFK International Airport.
 The lounge is set to occupy two levels in JFK’s Terminal 4.
 Once this lounge is open, we will update this post.

 Las Vegas International Airport (LAS) – The Las Vegas Centurion Lounge is located in Concourse D, opposite Gate D1.
 Concourse D is accessible from Terminal 1 or Terminal 3 via the airport’s transit system.
 The lounge is open daily from 5 a.m. to 11 p.m.

-Los Angeles International Airport (LAX) – Coming Soon – In June 2018, American Express announced plans to open a Centurion Lounge at Los Angeles International Airport sometime in 2019.
-Once this lounge is open, we will update this post and review this brand new lounge.
+Los Angeles International Airport (LAX) – Coming Soon – In June 2018, American Express announced plans to open a Centurion Lounge at Los Angeles International Airport.
+Once this lounge is open, we’ll update this post and review this brand new lounge.

 New York – LaGuardia International Airport (LGA) – The New York – LaGuardia Centurion Lounge is located before security in Terminal B on the third floor between concourses B and C. If your flight departs from another terminal, you can take the purple, red or blue airport shuttle on the departures level.
 The lounge is open daily on Sunday through Friday from 5:30 a.m. to 8 p.m. and from 5:30 a.m. to 6:30 p.m. on Saturday.